Visual studio code

 ---------------------------

-ways to provide to CMake information about the compiler on your system):
+ways to provide information about your system’s compiler to CMake):

 - through CMake Presets,